Marak/buddypond/ReadMe.md

 If you want to add a new application all you have to do is copy and paste an existing `App` folder and do a single string search and replace.

-Once the new App folder has been created you will now be able to open this `App` via `desktop.ui.openWindow('myapp')`
+Once the new App folder has been created you will now be able to open this `App` via `desktop.ui.openWindow('myapp')`.

 ### Deploying your Buddy Pond